jayanth-cr/Software-Project-Management/README.txt

 External Jars :

-	Copy all the files in the '02 - External Jars directory' and place them in 'C:\Program Files\Java\jre\lib\ext'

-	This location may vary based on the location of Java in your machine but regardless the location place them inside Java\jre\lib\ext
+	Copy all the files in the '02 - External Jars directory' and place them inside 'C:\Program Files\Java\jre\lib\ext'.(This location may vary in your system.
+Regardless, place these files inside 'Java\jre\lib\ext'

 Database :